Please note that we are seeing high patient volumes in the emergency department. Learn more >>.

 Take the Altitude Sickness Quiz

-Gazing down on the spectacular view from a mountaintop can take your breath away.
-That breathlessness is oftentimes more than just an awestruck reaction to the sights.
-It can be a symptom of altitude sickness, an illness that can strike hikers, mountain climbers, skiers, and anyone who hits the 8,000-foot mark on a mountain.
-Learn more about this condition by taking this true-false quiz.
+Looking down on the great view from a mountaintop can take your breath away.
+But that shortness of breath could be more than just an awestruck reaction to the sights.
+It can be a symptom of altitude sickness.
+This is an illness that can strike hikers, mountain climbers, skiers, and anyone who hits the 8,000-foot mark on a mountain.
+Learn more about this condition by taking this quiz.

 1. Altitude sickness is also called mountain sickness.